ubc-library-rc/rdm/content/01_file_naming.md

 </p>

 <b>Here is a breakdown of what we covered:</b>
-- File names should be machine-readable: use alphanumerical characters with snake or camel case -- no spaces or special characters
+- File names should be machine-readable: use alphanumerical characters with snake or camel case, and don't have spaces or special characters
 - File names should be human-readable: clear, concise, and follow a consistent naming method
 - A good file naming convention helps with sorting and searching your files